MiLB.com Frequently Asked Questions

 Q. How can I find out whether a particular pitcher had been placed on the disabled list?

-A. Information about player status can be found on a league-by-league basis using the links available on the main Stats page.
+A. Information about player status can be found at the bottom of their player pages and on a league-by-league basis using the links available on the main Stats page.

 Q. If a player is on the disabled list, how can I find out when his actual return is projected by his organization?